msphan/omero-catmaid/README.md

 };
 ```

-then find the tileSources definition in tile-source.js add a new tile source in tileSources list
+then find the tileSources definition in tile-source.js and add a new tile source in tileSources list

 ```
 var tileSources = {